mizi0114/plant_pi/README.md

 ![PXL_20250301_160030228](https://github.com/user-attachments/assets/b273e57b-d1ad-4171-8e33-2f5879c670a6)

-Using Crontab to schedule each script.
-First, at 10:00 'plantcam.py' is ran, taking, then saving the image of the day with the corresponding date.
+I used crontab to schedule each script.
+First, at 10:00 'plantcam.py' is ran, taking, then saving the image of the day with the corresponding date to a dedicated folder for the pictures.

-Then, at 10:05, 'plantpi2.py' is ran, selecting, then sending the new picture to a Telegram channel of your choice.
+After, at 10:05, 'plantpi2.py' is ran, selecting, then sending the new picture to my Telegram channel.

 ![Untitled](https://github.com/user-attachments/assets/38230bd4-24f6-43bd-ae24-d8d07ab21918)